 Prior to the convening of Board of Director's meetings, we inform all directors and Audit & Supervisory Board Members, including outside directors and outside Audit & Supervisory Board Members, and distribute materials in advance to share necessary information.
-Of the five outside Audit & Supervisory Board Members, two are full-time Audit & Supervisory Board Members.
+Of the four outside Audit & Supervisory Board Members, one is a full-time Audit & Supervisory Board Member.
 Additionally, we have established a Secretariat to the Audit & Supervisory Board to support the Audit & Supervisory Board which is staffed by designated three dedicated employees who work with three non-fulltime Audit & Supervisory Board Members to provide support.